EOEPCA/deployment-guide/docs/building-blocks/mlops.md

     Open the GitLab web UI at `https://gitlab.<INGRESS_HOST>/`.

+    !!! note
-    > Login as user `root` using the password gathered earlier.
+        Login as user `root` using the password gathered earlier.

     ```bash
     source ~/.eoepca/state